 Among the major disadvantages of sand-lime bricks, the following may be mentioned:

 (i) They can be manufactured only by using mechanized methods.
 Hence their production at village levels is almost impossible at present.

 (ii) They are unsuitable for foundations and paving uses.
-In the first case. they get damaged in the presence of water, and in the second case, it is because they have a poor resistance to abrasion.
+In the first case, they get damaged in the presence of water, and in the second case, it is because they have poor resistance to abrasion.

 Definition.
 This is a separate group of bricks which is capable of withstanding in very high temperatures without undergoing any deformation in shape or size and without reacting with the material of a particular composition.

 Their use is restricted to the making of inner walls of furnaces for the manufacture of metals and for similar high-temperature applications.

 The firebricks are classified on the basis of their reactivity towards melts at high temperatures: